This post may contain affiliate links. Please read our disclosure policy.

 cooked meatballs on a tray

 Bake.
-Bake in the 400℉ oven for 10-14 minutes, depending on the size.
+Bake in the 450℉ oven for 10-14 minutes, depending on the size.
 Be sure to check for doneness.
 Use an instant read thermometer to check that the internal temperature reads at least 165 degrees F. Serve hot with your favorite sauce.
+For more information on food safe temperatures, check out my Beef Temperature Chart.

 FAQs